Corporate Management, Inc

 Streamlined Banking Solution Simplifies Case Management

-Stretto understands government-led investigations of fraud, money laundering and other types of criminal activity pose specific administrative challenges when it comes to creating bank accounts, recovering assets, identifying creditors, and navigating the claims-reconciliation process.
+Stretto understands government-led investigations of fraud, money laundering and other types of criminal activity pose specific operational challenges when it comes to creating bank accounts, recovering assets, identifying creditors, and navigating the claims-reconciliation process.

 Recognizing both the sensitivity and urgency necessary to resolve this case, Stretto worked closely with Kipperman to outline a multi-faceted solution that met UST regulations which included each individual school establishing its own segregated account allowing accurate payment and disbursement tracking.